K4resz/hassio-addons/meter_reader/README.md

 max_decrease: maximum expected decrease during the reading period

+### OpenCV

+ksize: it must be odd and greater than 1, for example: 3, 5, 7 ...

 ### MQTT

 mqtt_host, mqtt_port, mqtt_user, mqtt_pwd: find and get access to your MQTT server/broker